The whiteboard paradox: perfect for brainstorming, terrible for visibility

 We’ve already gone into detail as to why architecture documentation is painful and whiteboards are a perfect example of diagrams that are static, inaccurate, incomplete, inconsistent, and not interactive.

 The best-case scenario is that someone snaps a picture of the whiteboard and adds it to a document.
-Bonus points if they try and reproduce it with an online diagramming tool meant for that purpose.
-However, this would require interpreting the chicken scratch and guessing at what some of the less discernible scribbles were supposed to indicate.
+Bonus points if they try and reproduce it with an online diagramming tool.
+However, this would require interpreting the "chicken scratch" writing and guessing at what some of the less discernible scribbles were supposed to indicate.

-Notwithstanding the fact that this is rarely executed well, whiteboards lack the ability to have version control, making it difficult to track changes and review the evolution of ideas or designs over time.
+Notwithstanding the fact that this is rarely done at all, whiteboards lack the ability to have version control, making it difficult to track changes and review the evolution of ideas or designs over time.

 In other words: you will likely never uncover why a specific design decision or architectural change was made from just looking at a whiteboard.